 Clients represent, warrant, and covenant that:

-- Ownership and Rights: All materials, content, text, images, videos, logos, trademarks, data, and information provided to the Company are either owned by Client or Client has obtained all necessary rights, licenses, permissions, and consents for their use
+• Ownership and Rights: All materials, content, text, images, videos, logos, trademarks, data, and information provided to the Company are either owned by Client or all necessary rights, licences, permissions, and consents have been obtained for their use

-- Legal Compliance: Content complies with all applicable laws and regulations including but not limited to Information Technology Act, 2000, Indian Penal Code, copyright laws, trademark laws, data protection laws, and industry-specific regulations
+• Legal Compliance: Content complies with all applicable laws and regulations.
+The Information Technology Act, 2000, Indian Penal Code, copyright laws, trademark laws, data protection laws, and industry-specific regulations are included

-- Indemnification: Client will indemnify, defend, and hold harmless the Company from any claims, damages, losses, liabilities, and expenses (including reasonable legal fees) arising from Client-provided materials or content
+• Indemnification: Client will indemnify, defend, and hold harmless the Company from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from Client-provided materials or content

 4.3 Client Responsibilities for Hosted Services